ESG considerations in fixed income: Rapid expansion trend continues

-We have observed increased efforts to analyze ESG aspects of sovereign debt, followed by municipal and securitized markets over the past year.
+We have observed increased efforts to analyse ESG aspects of sovereign debt, followed by municipal and securitised markets over the past year.
 ESG considerations in corporate credit differ from sovereign bonds - the first is associated with companies, while the second is associated with governments that are more complex.
 The source of ESG-related information in sovereign debt is typically different from corporate credit.
-Furthermore, the consideration of ESG criteria to analyze countries is often different for developed market countries than emerging market countries.
+Furthermore, the consideration of ESG criteria to analyse countries is often different for developed market countries than emerging market countries.

-We have now observed a rapidly growing trend of many fixed income market practitioners utilizing the engagement terminology as a part of their ESG integration efforts.
+We have now observed a rapidly growing trend of many fixed income market practitioners utilising the engagement terminology as a part of their ESG integration efforts.